cmstewart/llm_health_advisors/Piloting/Round 5/README.md

 Notes:

-- **Reasoning effort matters for cost.** GPT-5 and Grok bill hidden reasoning tokens as output.
+- **Reasoning effort matters for cost!!!** GPT-5 and Grok bill hidden reasoning tokens as output.
 Setting `low` cut the projected spend from roughly $450 to $153.
 - **Concurrency above ~10 was unstable** in testing, producing heap corruption in the async HTTP stack.
 10 is the tested ceiling.
-- **Runs resume.** Progress is checkpointed per model and strategy after every thread, so re-running the same command skips completed work.
+- **Runs resume** Progress is checkpointed per model and strategy after every thread, so re-running the same command skips completed work.
-- **Model IDs drift.** Verify them against each provider's current list and override with `--model-id` rather than editing the file.
+- **Model IDs drift** Verify them against each provider's current list and override with `--model-id` rather than editing the file.

 Set `--n-ops 0` to run the full 12,464-thread corpus.

-## Known defects

-Four records out of 27,000 (0.01%) contain empty comments from calls that failed repeatedly across three attempts.
-They are reproducible rather than transient, and were left in place rather than chased further.
-Filter empty comment bodies at analysis time.